Getting started

 Collaborate with your team

-Notifications keep you in the loop for comments, assignments, status updates, and project membership changes.
-Customize which types you receive in Settings > Notifications.
+Notifications keep you in the loop for comments, assignments, updates, and project membership changes.
+Everything updates in real time, so you see changes the moment they happen without refreshing.
+Enable desktop notifications in Settings > Notifications to get native browser alerts even when Taklet is in the background.

 A